-The HRA is predicting to be overspent by £27k for 2022/23, which will be funded through a contribution from reserves.
+The HRA is predicting to be underspent by £665k for 2022/23.
 This will be reviewed as the significant issues identified become clearer from a financial perspective.

-Nationally negotiated pay offers (as yet unresolved) at much higher levels than budgeted, falls directly on the HRA to fund.
-High level estimates are that this could be £0.5m above budget.
-Also there are other overspends on supervision and management taking the total for S&M to £591k.
+Nationally negotiated pay offers at much higher levels than budgeted, falls directly on the HRA to fund.
+High level estimates are that this could be $\pounds 0.5m$ above budget.
+Also, there are other overspends on supervision and management taking the total for S&M to $\pounds 560k$ .

-Variances in Repairs and Maintenance (R&M) costs (+£48k) reflect the managers current position that they will operate near the existing allocated resources.
+Variances in Repairs and Maintenance (R&M) costs (-£421k) reflect the managers' current position that they will operate below the existing allocated resources subject to contractor availability.
 However, given current inflation and the impact on construction industry capacity post-Covid and post-Brexit including significantly increasing pay, energy, fuel, and construction materials costs, there will continue to be upwards pressure on contractor rates and reduced availability as we progress through 2022/23.
-This pressure of contractor rates could be as high as 10% or £1m+ on the R&M budget, future budget monitoring will show this developing scenario linked to industry capacity.
+Future budget monitoring will show this developing scenario linked to industry capacity, which is currently affecting year end predictions.

 While interest rates on capital financing costs in the HRA are forecast higher than budget, the capital financing requirement is significantly reduced due to additional grant funding received in 2021/22 and 2022/23.
-There is also forecast underspend on the current year capital programme reducing the forecast capital financing costs by £436k.Increased interest rates also benefit the HRA due to the level of reserves held.
-This equates to approximately £167k.
+There is also forecast underspend on the current year capital programme reducing the forecast capital financing costs by £591k.
+Increased interest rates also benefit the HRA due to the level of reserves held.
+This equates to approximately £174k.